jakewalsh90/Terraform-Azure/Single-Region-Azure-BaseLab/README.md

 # Single Region Base Lab Environment for Azure

 ## Overview
 This code creates a simple Lab environment within a Single Azure Region.
-The idea here is that it allows for quick deployment of VNETs, Subnets, and a Domain Controller to simulate smaller environments or provide a quick lab for infrastructure testing.
+The idea here is that it allows for quick deployment of VNETs, Subnets, and a Domain Controller to simulate smaller environments or provide a quick lab for any test requirements. *It is not intended for production use!*

 ## Actions
 The following resources are deployed: